-    I love cooking a full-course Thanksgiving dinner, even though it’s a lot of work.
+I love cooking full-course Thanksgiving and Christmas holiday dinners, even though it’s a lot of work.
 So much food to prepare in so little time.
 I have, however, figured out one quick little shortcut that helps save time, and confusion, in the kitchen.

 I first discovered baked sweet potatoes at a buffet restaurant.
-The friend I was dining with pointed them out to me and raved about how delicious they were.
-While not a huge sweet potato fan myself, I noticed what an easy side dish it would be to prepare.
-Simply take a sweet potato, or a yam, quarter it, wrap it in foil, and bake it like a regular potato.
+The friend I was dining with pointed them out and raved about how delicious they were.
+I also noticed what an easy side dish it would be to prepare.
+Simply take a sweet potato, or a yam, quarter it, add a little butter, wrap it in foil, and bake it like a regular potato.